 Any proper exploration of a museum should include a stop in the cafe.
 A good museum watering hole can let the visitor experience everything from Queen Victoria's traditional high tea to Southern comfort, all in unparalleled settings.
-We're not saying the following 10 restaurants are more exciting destinations than their museum hosts themselves, but trust us: after hours spend wandering galleries and halls, these cafes are just the reward you deserve.
+We're not saying the following 10 restaurants are more exciting destinations than their museum hosts themselves but trust us: after hours spent wandering galleries and halls, these cafes are just the reward you deserve.

 01 of 10

 The food truck scene at The Broad makes it one of the most Instagrammable museums, but Otium is driven solely by the vision of Chef Timothy Hollingsworth, formerly of The French Laundry in Napa Valley.
 It's fine dining without any of the formalities, putting the focus squarely on the food.
 The menu is eclectic (funnel cake with foie gras, pig's tail crepinette) and always changing with the seasons.

 02 of 10

 In the former dining room of the mansion that's home to the oft-overlooked Jacquemart-André Museum, Café Jacquemart-André is often called the most beautiful tea room in Paris.

 The Café is independent of the museum, so you can easily stop in after a day of shopping on the Champs-Elysées to have a pastry made by Pâtisserie Stohrer and Michel Fenet’s Petite Marquise.

 Light meals are available at lunch time, but crowds reliably show up on Sundays at 11 am for a very fashionable brunch.
 Menus change to complement the museum's current exhibitions.